 - Continuous optimization & performance enhancements: Gen AI doesn’t just modernize code; it enhances it.
 During the assessment phase, it identifies inefficient code structures, recommends optimizations, and ensures that the final Angular application is scalable, secure, and high-performing.

-And to show you how it’s done right, let’s look at how Legacyleap approaches Angular modernization with Gen AI!
+And to show how that execution model works in practice, let’s look at how Legacyleap approaches Angular modernization with Gen AI.

 Legacyleap’s Gen AI Angular Modernization Framework